kxdang/kiendang.me/content/blog/061-opioids/index.md

 ###<center>💊Tramadol

 A few weeks after my hospitalization, I came in for another surgery which led me to my second experience with [propofol](/060-propofol/).
 I was prescribed tramadol, another opioid that selectively binds to a different opiate receptor in the central nervous system.
-It does not bind as strongly to the mu receptor compared to morphine, therefore, are much less potent and comes with a relatively low risk of addiction or withdrawal<sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK537060/" target="_blank">[8]</sup></a>.
+It does not bind as strongly to the mu-receptor compared to morphine, therefore, is much less potent and comes with a relatively low risk of addiction or withdrawal<sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK537060/" target="_blank">[8]</sup></a>.

 ##<center>Why do opioids cause constipation? 💩

 One of the unwanted side effects of opioid use is constipation.
-The stimulation of mu-opioid receptors found in the myenteric plexus inhibit gastric emptying and reduces peristalsis <sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK526115" target="_blank">[9]</sup></a>.
+The stimulation of mu-opioid receptors found in the myenteric plexus inhibit gastric emptying and reduces peristalsis (the contraction of the digestive system that forces food through) <sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK526115" target="_blank">[9]</sup></a>.

 ##<center>Why do you feel so good taking them? 😊